odeshmane/cdp-azure-tools/README.md

 ARM template that deploys essential Azure resources for Cloudera CDP environment.

-Click ' deploy to Azure' (#3) and login to your subscription to create essential resources for CDP deployment in your subscription.
+Click ' Deploy to Azure' (#3) and login to your subscription to create essential resources for CDP deployment in your subscription.
 These resources include VNet, ADLS Gen2, 4 User Managed Identities.
 Provide envName on the screen. (refer the screenshot below).

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcegganesh84%2Fcdp-azure-tools%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png" />